BenjaminWFox/website-2020/content/published/tech/atomic-design-for-developers.md

 ---
-title: "Better App Organization with Atomic Design for Developers"
+title: "Atomic Design for Developers: Better Component Composition and Organization"
-date: "2021-04-18"
+date: "2021-05-08"
-subtitle: "A practical guide to organizing and building component based apps around the Atomic Design methodology."
+subtitle: "A practical guide to developing component based sites and apps around the Atomic Design methodology.."
 category: "tech"
 image: 'images/blog/tech/atomic-design-for-developers/tetris-game-over.png'
 ---

 ![Graphic of react logos consuming progressively smaller logos](/public/images/blog/tech/atomic-design-for-developers/tetris-game-over.png)

-Organizing your application can seem easy.
+Organizing your application (or app/site, I'll use these interchangeably) can seem easy.
 A folder for components, one for assets, another for utility methods.
 Maybe even a separate folder for pages!
 Don't be fooled, it is almost never that easy...

 ![Graphic of react logos consuming progressively smaller logos](/public/images/blog/tech/atomic-design-for-developers/leela-too-much-papers.png)